RSS

 • Trade and independent publishers sell books [mostly!] – not only author services.

-They help you How To Avoid The Vanity Publishing Trap - don’t miss to read it!
+The Independent Publishing Magazine helps you to find out How To Avoid The Vanity Publishing Trap – don’t miss to read it! .

 .